mgodwin/spring-framework.docset/README.md

 # Dash docset for the Spring Framework

-Generate docset
+## Add to Dash

+* __Docset Feed:__ [Click here](dash-feed://http%3A%2F%2Fmgodwin.github.io%2Fspring-framework.docset%2Fspring-framework.xml) to add the spring-framework docset feed to Dash.
+* __Download Docset Manually:__ Visit the [Releases page](https://github.com/mgodwin/spring-framework.docset/releases) and download the latest release, or a specific version of the docset.

+## Contributing

+### How to Build

-    npm install -g grunt-cli
+    npm install -g grunt-cli    # Only necessary if not already installed grunt

-    grunt
-    # Docset will be placed inside build/spring-framework.docset
+The docset will be placed in the `build` directory.

-Add it to Dash by clicking the '+' in the Docsets panel
+Add it to Dash by clicking the '+' in the Docsets panel.

+### General project structure
+The docset is generated dynamically by parsing the table of contents page of the Spring Framework documentation using `jsdom` and `jquery`.
+Chapter headings are set as 'Guides' and section headings are set as 'Sections' in Dash.

+If you have a better approach, or find a bug, please submit an issue or a pull request!